rpherbig/rpherbig.github.io/_drafts/iot-security.markdown

 ---
-title: Security and the Internet of Things
+title: Security in the Age of the Internet of Things
 layout: post
 ---